tayadav/Data_visualization/README.md

 This is the summary of the group project delivered by Study Group 1 for the Data Visualisation Module.

 ## Background
 Due to incredibly large distances in the US, many more of the routes are covered by airplane compared to Europe, for example.
 Naturally travelling across the country can quickly become quite expensive, unless you are one of the "travel hackers".

-Over time, it has become quite popular to find deals that enable air fares that are basically free.
-While it may not be the most conventional way of flying, passengers on flights with more than 3 hours of delay receive large monetary compensation.
-Consequently, we decided to investigate air travel and see whether we can identify certain routes where large delays are probable and thus, a high likelihood of monetary compensation for travellers.
+With many LBS students travelling to the US for their GIFTs, and potentially wanting to travel around before/after the GIFTs, we thought it would be interesting to analyze travel hacks to suggest options for low-cost air travel.
+Some members of our group recently received monetary compensation for delayed flights, thus we asked ourselves whether it is possible to deliberately identify flight delays, receive monetary compensation and consequently travel with a low budget.

 ## Dataset selection
 We decided to focus our efforts on air travel starting in New York City.
 With 3 large airports spread around the city, the world's financial center is well connected across the US with 16 million passengers solely going through JFK airport. (<https://www.statista.com/statistics/962767/passenger-traffic-new-york-john-f-kennedy-type/>).